Portuguese Water Dog

 Caring Guide

 Portuguese Water Dogs are generally robust, healthy dogs, but like all breeds, they do have some conditions to be aware of.
-The good news is that health issues in this breed tend to be relatively manageable when caught early and properly treated.
+Reputable ANKC breeders screen their dogs for genetic issues, so always ask to see health clearances.

-Hip dysplasia is probably the most common concern - it's where the hip joint doesn't fit together properly, which can affect your dog's mobility over time.
-Regular vet check-ups and maintaining a healthy weight can help manage this condition, and there are excellent treatment options available, from supplements to surgery in severe cases.
+Hip dysplasia is a common concern, where the hip joint doesn't form correctly.
+Maintaining a healthy weight and regular vet check-ups can help manage this condition, with treatments ranging from supplements to surgery in severe cases.

 Feeding your Portuguese Water Dog properly is pretty straightforward - these active dogs need high-quality nutrition to fuel their energetic lifestyles.
 Choose a premium dog food that meets Australian standards and is appropriate for your dog's life stage, whether they're a growing puppy, active adult, or senior.